What Are Agentic AI Systems and How Is SAP Using Them?

 What Benefits Does Agentic AI Deliver in Enterprise Environments?

-McKinsey research shows that AI-powered “next best experience” approaches enhance customer satisfaction by 15–20%, increase revenue by 5–8%, and reduce cost to serve by 20–30% (McKinsey, 2025).
+McKinsey research shows that AI-powered “next best experience” approaches improve customer satisfaction by 15-20%, increase revenue by 5-8%, and reduce cost to serve by 20-30% (McKinsey, 2025).
 Agentic AI amplifies these gains by removing the human bottleneck from routine decision chains.

 Streamlined Operations